sofathitesh/doconce/doc/demos/manual/manual.rst

 .. be used here

-Conversion of BibTeX databases to reStructuredText format can be done by the `bibliograph.parsing <http://pypi.python.org/pypi/bibliograph.parsing/>`_ tool.
+Conversion of BibTeX databases to reST format can be done by the `bibliograph.parsing <http://pypi.python.org/pypi/bibliograph.parsing/>`_ tool.

 Finally, we here test the citation command and bibliography by